EivindArvesen/intro-ctf-startpage/index.md

 ### Helpful stuff

 You _might_ want to check out the [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).

-Also, you might like to use a scanner like [ZAP](https://github.com/zaproxy/zaproxy/wiki/Downloads) or [Burp Suite](https://portswigger.net/burp/communitydownload).

 ### Rules
 Breaking the following rules will lead to deduction of points or disqualification.